marco262/my_wiki/data/sandpoint/the-heroes-of-sandpoint.md

 ### The Sandpoint Fire

-But as fate would have it, the people ofSandpoint would soon have a new tragedy to bear, one that almost eclipsed Chopper's rampage.
+But as fate would have it, the people of Sandpoint would soon have a new tragedy to bear, one that almost eclipsed Chopper's rampage.
 A month after the murderer was slain, a terrible fire struck Sandpoint.
 The fire started in the Sandpoint Chapel and spread quickly.
 As the town rallied to save the church, the inferno expanded, consuming the North Coast Stables, the White Deer Inn, and three homes.
 In the end, the church burnt to the ground, leaving the town's beloved priest Ezakien Tobyn and his beautiful, adopted daughter Nualia dead.

 ### Recent Events